Livia: Death and aftermath

 In AD 22 she had fallen ill, and Tiberius hastened back to Rome in order to be with her.
-But in AD 29 when she finally fell ill and died, he remained on Capri, pleading pressure of work and sending Caligula to deliver the funeral oration.
+However, in AD 29 when she finally fell ill and died, he remained on Capri, pleading pressure of work and sending Caligula to deliver the funeral oration.
 Suetonius adds the macabre detail that "when she died... after a delay of several days, during which he held out hope of his coming, [she was at last] buried because the condition of the corpse made it necessary...".
-Divine honours he also vetoed, stating that this was in accord with her own instructions.
-Later he vetoed all the honours the Senate had granted her after her death and cancelled the fulfillment of her will.
+He also vetoed divine honours, stating that this was in accord with her own instructions.
+Later he vetoed all the honours the Senate had granted her after her death and cancelled the fulfilment of her will.

 It was not until 13 years later, in AD 42 during the reign of her grandson Claudius, that all her honours were restored and her deification finally completed.
 She was named Diva Augusta (The Divine Augusta), and an elephant-drawn chariot conveyed her image to all public games.
-A statue of her was set up in the Temple of Augustus along with her husband's, races were held in her honor, and women were to invoke her name in their sacred oaths.
+A statue of her was set up in the Temple of Augustus along with her husband's, races were held in her honour, and women were to invoke her name in their sacred oaths.
 Her and Augustus' tomb was later sacked at an unknown date.

 Her Villa ad Gallinas Albas north of Rome is currently being excavated; its famous frescoes of imaginary garden views may be seen at the National Roman Museum.
 One of the most famous statues of Augustus (the Augustus of Prima Porta) came from the grounds of the villa.